The Last of Us (video game): Legacy

-Critics concurred that The Last of Us was among the best games of the seventh generation of video game consoles and a great closing title before the eighth generation.
-It is often regarded among the greatest video games ever made.
-Several critics recognized it as a landmark title for the industry, citing its blending of a nuanced narrative and effective gameplay; the developers of God of War (2018) and A Plague Tale: Innocence (2019) named it an inspiration for its focus on characters.
+Critics concurred that The Last of Us was among the best seventh-generation console games and a great closing game before the eighth generation.
+It is often named one of the greatest video games.
+Several critics recognized it as a landmark for the industry, citing its blending of a nuanced narrative and effective gameplay; the developers of God of War (2018) and A Plague Tale: Innocence (2019) named it an inspiration for its focus on characters.
+A fan of the game, Grant Voegtle, published a cinematic trailer in 2014 and a series of playthroughs in 2015 in the style of a television series on YouTube, wanting non-gamers to experience its story; Naughty Dog and Druckmann praised his work, and Voegtle was soon hired at Naughty Dog and worked as a video editor.

 The Last of Us was added to the World Video Game Hall of Fame at the Strong National Museum of Play in May 2023.
-The Last Hope: Dead Zone Survival, released by Virtual Global Games for Nintendo Switch in June 2023, was labeled a "clone" and "rip-off" of The Last of Us by journalists due to its similar concept, characters, and music; its trailers were removed from YouTube after a copyright claim from Sony and the game was removed from the Nintendo eShop in August.
+The following month, The Last Hope: Dead Zone Survival, released by Virtual Global Games for Nintendo Switch, was labeled a "clone" and "rip-off" of The Last of Us by journalists due to its similar concept, characters, and music; its trailers were removed from YouTube after a copyright claim from Sony and the game was removed from the Nintendo eShop in August.

 Franchise

-The Last of Us spawned a media franchise.
+The Last of Us created a media franchise.
 A four-issue comic book miniseries, The Last of Us: American Dreams, was published by Dark Horse Comics from April to July 2013, written by Druckmann and illustrated by Faith Erin Hicks.
 The game's cast performed a live reading of selected scenes in Santa Monica, California, in July 2014, with live music by Santaolalla.
 A sequel to the game, The Last of Us Part II, was released for PlayStation 4 in June 2020.
-A tabletop game, Themeborne's The Last of Us: Escape the Dark, was released in 2024; another, CMON's The Last of Us: The Board Game, was announced in 2020.
+A tabletop game, Themeborne's The Last of Us: Escape the Dark, was released in 2024.
+Another, CMON's The Last of Us: The Board Game, was announced in 2020.

-Two film adaptations of The Last of Us were attempted: a feature film written by Druckmann and produced by Sam Raimi entered development hell, and an animated short film adaptation by Oddfellows was canceled by Sony.
-Druckmann and Craig Mazin created a television adaptation of the game starring Pedro Pascal and Bella Ramsey, which debuted on HBO and HBO Max in January 2023.
+A Last of Us feature film written by Druckmann and produced by Sam Raimi entered development hell, and an animated short film adaptation by Oddfellows was canceled by Sony.
+Druckmann and Craig Mazin created a television adaptation starring Pedro Pascal and Bella Ramsey, which debuted on HBO and HBO Max in January 2023.